enriquecoronadozu/NEP/README.md

 ## Main requirements
-Python
+- Python
-A modern web browser (Chrome, Firefox or Safari)
+- A modern web browser sucf as Chrome, Firefox or Safari for End-User programming.

+## Optional requiriments for only Windows
+- Visual Studio 2017: C++ and C# programming enviroments
+- Kinect SDK

+## Optional requiriments for Windows, Mac and Linux
+- NAO SDK for Python

 ## Instalation Windows:
-- Dowloand and install Python 2.7.
+Dowloand and install Python 2.7.
 We recommend the lasted version of Python(x,y), currently denoted by Python(x,y)-2.7.10.0.exe, from:

 https://python-xy.github.io/downloads.html

-- Download the most recent version of the NEP social robot programming platform from:
+Download the most recent version of the NEP social robot programming platform from:

 https://github.com/enriquecoronadozu/NEP

-- Unzip the folder and run the file install.bat (with double click).
+Unzip the folder and run the file install.bat (with double click).

 ## Instalation Linux:
 Download the most recent version of the NEP social robot programming platform from: